Seaborn Line Plot – Draw Multiple Line Plot | Python Seaborn Tutorial

 Draw line plot of size and total_bill

-# Draw line plot of size and total_bill sns.lineplot(x = "size", y = "total_bill", data = tips_df)
+sns.lineplot(x = "size", y = "total_bill", data = tips_df)

 Output >>>